Security-Onion-Solutions/securityonion-docs/Use-Cases.rst

 Use Cases
 =========

 Security Onion is designed for many different use cases!
+When you run Setup, it will ask you if you want ``Evaluation Mode`` or ``Production Mode``.
+Each of these modes presents different options that may be applicable to different use cases.
 Here are just a few examples.

 Classroom
 ---------